 CBER participates in this FDA program that welcomes patient stakeholder organizations to generate public input on disease areas using FDA-led PFFD meetings as a model

 - External Resources or Information Related to Patients’ Experience

 Meetings between patient organizations and CBER staff present opportunities to enhance CBER’s understanding of disease burden and the impact of treatment on patients.
 These meetings may also help to inform efforts by patient organizations working to advance drug development such as developing or conducting natural history studies or patient input studies to support medical product development.

 To request a meeting with CBER staff, a representative from a patient organization can email CBERPatientEngagement@fda.hhs.gov.
 CBER will review requests and make every effort to hear directly from patient organizations according to staff availability and resources.

-If a patient organization requests a meeting with topic that applies to more than one medical product type, the organization can submit a request through the FDA Request to Connect page.
-FDA Request to Connect can also help patient organizations that are unsure which FDA center or program to contact about engaging with FDA.
+If a patient organization requests a meeting with topic that applies to more than one medical product type, the organization can submit a request through the Patients: Ask FDA page.
+Patients: Ask FDA can also help patient organizations that are unsure which FDA center or program to contact about engaging with FDA.

 - Natural history studies